oeway/bioimage-model-zoo/docs/guides/developers-guide.md

 This is the most recommended and streamlined method.
 The library provides tools for programmatic creation and validation of model descriptions.
 - **Programmatic Export:**
   Use the library to programmatically create a model description in Python, see https://github.com/bioimage-io/core-bioimage-io-python?tab=readme-ov-file#-use-in-python for documentation and examples.
-  The primary function for building a model is `bioimageio.core.build_model`.
-Check its input parameters to understand what is required.
-Here you can also find an [example notebook](https://github.com/bioimage-io/core-bioimage-io-python/blob/main/presentations/create_ambitious_sloth.ipynb) that demonstrates how to create a model description from scratch.

 - **Manual Generation:**
   If you prefer a manual approach, you can create the model resource description file (`rdf.yaml`) yourself.
 The [BioImage.IO Model Resource Description File Specifications](https://github.com/bioimage-io/spec-bioimage-io/blob/gh-pages/user_docs/model_descr_latest.md) outline the required and optional fields for the file.
 Examples of RDF files can be found on the BioImage Model Zoo website.